 March 2012 Update

 My recent ECHO showed normal heart function and size.
 EF 50%.
 It was great news and strangely, I thought I would be more excited by the news but I think it was tempered by test results that showed elevated immunoglobin E that was 4 times what it should have been and my food sensitivity test results that showed that I have an immunological response to dairy, eggs, nuts and legumes.
 Although, I had already decided to go back to an Asian diet, the results gave me no choice.
 When you eat foods that cause an immunological reaction, the body produces antibodies and inflammation and these antibodies need to find a pathway and often that may come through in some form of allergic reaction like mucus in the nose, lungs, or in more severe cases appendicitis.
 Although the cause of PPCM is debatable, one of the factors for me was this immunological reaction to dairy that caused me to have elevated antibodies, add it to lack of sunshine, and zinc and the antibodies attacked the weakest organ, which in pregnancy was the heart (The heart medication stops the immune dysfunction because the antibodies decide to attack the meds and not the heart, giving the heart a chance to heal).
 Had I not got pregnant and developed PPCM, age plus an out of control immune system would have manifested itself in some other chronic illness later on that would have been more difficult to deal with and I would not have had the help to find the answers that I needed or the fetal cells in circulation that helped in the healing process.
 No matter how many ways I look at it, Jasher's life and his death saved my life and showed me a better way of living.
+I wish there was a way that both of us could have lived.

 April 2012 Update